Python-Test-Engineer/btnpy/NOTES.md

 We can see that we can create a powerful AI Agent that can answer questions based on the data in the FAQ list.

-## Django Demo

-Let's look at how this is done in Django.

-To keep the code similar tot he notebook, we will look at the `chatbot` app and the `views.py` file.

-There is a refactored version using HTMX in the `chatobt_app` app.

-I have already logged in so we can see the `chatbot` app in action as well as the `chabot_app` version.

-The key takeway is that the Django implementation is very similar to the notebook implementation with no special wiring involved.

 # ROUTER

 We can further extend this to be a type of ROUTER or *if/else* statement to provide a sense of autonomy to the app - it will direct the flow of the app.
 We can have 'Human in the Loop' at any stage so that we restrict the flow to approved paths.